aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to SXC in C++ Applications" h2="Convert MD to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to SXC in C++?</h2>

+MD (Markdown) is a lightweight markup language that is used to create documents in plain text format.
+It is widely used for creating web content, documentation, and notes.
+SXC (OpenOffice Spreadsheet) is a spreadsheet file format used by OpenOffice Calc, a free and open source spreadsheet application.
+SXC files are used to store data in a tabular form and can be used to create charts, tables, and graphs.
+Converting MD to SXC in C++ allows users to take advantage of the features of OpenOffice Calc, such as the ability to create charts, tables, and graphs.

+<h2>How Aspose.Total Helps for MD to SXC Conversion?</h2>

-Converting MD to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MD to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for C++ is a file format automation library that makes it easy to convert MD to SXC in C++.
+It is a comprehensive suite of APIs that provides a wide range of features for file format conversion, manipulation, and creation.
+The process of converting MD to SXC in C++ via Aspose.Total is a simple two-step process.
+In the first step, you can export MD to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for C++ provides a comprehensive set of features for file format conversion, manipulation, and creation, making it easy to convert MD to SXC in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}